adeshsk18/RentIt/README.md

-house renting app with realtime chat.
+house renting app with realtime chat. [click here to see the demo video](https://youtu.be/SlHoExFpXx8)

 ## To Build And Run the app